 - Drop-in bobbin

-This model works perfectly for the mature kid who wants to sew.
-It can also be used by adults for advanced patterns thanks to the variety of stitch options available.
-Easy to use with advanced features that are a necessity for complex patterns, this is the perfect sewing machine for beginners despite their age.
+This model works perfectly for the mature kid who wants to learn how to sew.
+It is also suitable for adults for advanced projects thanks to the variety of stitch options available.
+Easy to use with advanced features that are a necessity for complex patterns, this is the perfect model for kids or beginners no matter what age.

-All three of these models are a great option when looking for a sewing machine for kids.
-The main difference you’ll find is that the Fast Lane is far more affordable than the other two machines listed, but you will sacrifice advanced features that will be needed by an experienced seamstress.
+All three of these models are a great option when looking for a suitable machine for kids.
+The main difference you’ll find is that the Fast Lane is more affordable than the other two machines listed, but you will sacrifice advanced features that may be needed as you gain more experience.
+However, it is a great little machine for your child to grow on and won’t cost you an arm and a leg.
+If your child is a bit older then the Janome Hello Kitty or Brother XL2610 may be more desirable.